griffindeutsch/griffindeutsch.github.io/index.md

 ---
 layout: home
-title: some thoughts on coffee and philosophy (and maybe other stuff)
+title: welcome
 ---
+some thoughts on coffee and philosophy (and maybe other stuff, idk)

 ![Griffin Deutsch](/assets/images/62410002.JPG)